-Swiss Securities Dealers and Banks create financial securities with Swiss ISINs, introduce them into the financial market (DVP, DFP), connect global custodians and their investors with the issuers, and service these financial assets over their entire life-time.
+Swiss Securities Firms and Banks create financial securities with Swiss ISINs, introduce them into the financial market (DVP, DFP), connect global custodians and their investors with the issuers, and service these financial assets over their entire life-time.

 The demands on Paying Agents are set to increase

 As our banking system continues to evolve and grow, so does its complexity.
 This means the demands placed on Paying Agents will increase significantly in the future.
 Arguably this has already begun to happen.

 Since the Financial Crisis in 2008 markets have rallied also thanks to huge amounts of stimulus provided by central banks.
 Even the Corona virus pandemic has not stopped the long-term upward trajectory.

 When the global lock-down kicked in, central banks around the world responded with even more aggressive monetary policy, flooding markets with liquidity.
 Subsequently, valuations continued to soar even when apparently contradicting the economic situation.

 Investors are flocking to Alternative Assets

 In this environment investors’ nervousness about what the future might hold increased.
 Interest rates remain at extremely low levels and are likely to stay there for the foreseeable future.
 We have just seen the first private bank in Switzerland to completely abandon the classic fixed income asset class.
 The search for attractive Alternative Assets is spiking.